10 Sales Commission Structures & Examples for 2023

 The sales process and customer satisfaction both benefit from this model, as well.
 Customers and salespeople can each retain their integrity throughout the process, because there isn’t as much at stake if the rep doesn’t close any one deal — they still have their base salary to fall back on.

-With a commission-only model, sales reps are not paid a base salary.
+With a straight commission model, also known as a commission-only model, sales reps are not paid a base salary.
 The only income they receive is generated directly from the number and value of the deals they close.

 This model has its pros and cons.
 On the one hand, it can be attractive for some companies, especially those with shorter sales cycles and/or higher-value deals.
 It’s also favorable for cash-strapped startups — they only need to payout when new customers are acquired.